Fire risk assessments: how often must they be done?

 By Kavita Bharti – Legal Adviser

-On 26 May 2020 the Ministry of Housing, Communities and Local Government published amendments to the guidance in Approved Document B (fire safety) volume 1 following their consultation on sprinklers and other fire safety measures in new high-rise blocks of flats which was launched in September 2019.
+On 26 May 2020 the Department for Levelling Up, Housing & Communities published amendments to the guidance in Approved Document B (fire safety) volume 1 following their consultation on sprinklers and other fire safety measures in new high-rise blocks of flats which was launched in September 2019.
 The changes are:

 - Sprinkler systems should be fitted in blocks of flats with a top storey more than 11m above ground level; and

 - Wayfinding signage for the fire and rescue service should be provided in blocks of flats with a top storey more than 11m above ground level.
 It was agreed that there should be a more consistent approach to wayfinding signage for fire and rescue services in Approved Document B.

 This change in guidance came into force on 26 November 2020.
 The 2019 edition of approved Document B will continue to apply where a building notice or an initial notice has been given to, or full plans deposited with, a local authority before 26 November 2020 and either the building work to which it relates: